11907223/Lesroosters/libraries/algorithms/README.md

 This package includes several algorithms for problem optimalisation.
 BeamSearch, Greedy (and RandomGreedy) are constructive algorithms.
 HillClimber and Simulated Annealing are iterative algorithms.
 Random Restart is a meta-algorithm for HillCLimber and Simulated Annealing.

-All algorithms are dependant on a functional Model class to manipulate.
+All algorithms are dependent on a functional Model class to manipulate.

 ## Table of Contents